S2A Lab UofM

 Current Projects

-Additive manufacturing processes usually involve high temperature gradients, leading to various thermal-induced stresses and shape deformations.
-This project seeks to develop new physics-based and data-driven strategies for predicting and compensating shape errors (deformations) in polymer and metal additive manufacturing
+Additive manufacturing processes usually involve high temperature gradients, leading to various thermal-induced defects, like residual stress and shape distortion.
+This project seeks to develop new physics-based and data-driven strategies for predicting and compensating thermally induced defects in polymer and metal additive manufacturing

 Picture

-This project is partially supported by the Ford Motor Company
+This project is partially supported by the Michigan Economic Development Corporation

 Picture